Best Forex Trading Platform Singapore 2023

 Hynep Market (HYCM), was launched in 2007, focusing specifically on bringing trading to markets in Asia.
 Over the years, they have been awarded several awards for customer service and broker support.

-HYCM has 70 currency pairs available to trade.
+HYCM has all major currency pairs and over 70 currency pairs in total.
 Traders using HYCM can trade Forex and CFDs but cannot trade cryptocurrency, stocks, or commodities.

 HYCM offers a range of services to traders of all kinds, both novice and expert.
 There are thousands of signal providers that traders can mirror with HYCM’s social trading platform.